synergy-design-system/synergy-design-system/packages/components/code-connect/README.md

 - [ ] You currently cannot use `figma.nestedProps` in `figma.className`, see syn-link.
 It is also not possible to join classNames or destructure them.
 - [ ] `figma.enum` will always remove the default property.
 This makes it hard to use with `figma.className` as for example sizes have to be explicitly added for `syn-link`.
 - [ ] Its not possible to map multiple values to a single enum type.
 In case of `syn-tooltip` with 4 boolean position sliders there is no way to map this to the property `position="top|bottom|left|right".
+- [ ] We are not able to distinguish between multiple children with the same name, e.g. `figma.children(['child-name'])` and `figma.children('child-name')` are doing the same thing.
+If you have two layers with the same name (e.g. in `syn-side-nav`), you are not able to fetch the header items for the `defaultSlot` and the second list for the `footer` slot.

 Skipped: